elliotmangini/blog-agile-01/README.md

 <ul>
     <li>Smaller teams working on bite-sized objectives.</li>
     <li>Modular work ensures quality.</li>
-    <li>Working software over comprehensive documentation</li>
     <li>Easier to make changes.</li>
     <li>Easier to respond to the market.</li>
-    <li>Better for the end-user.</li>
-    <li>Using a more flexible plan.</li>
+    <li>Goals are flexible.</li>
     <li>Deliver to the customer faster.</li>
     <li>Unit tests are easier.</li>
     <li>Predefined Schedule</li>
     <li>Predictable Costs</li>
     <li>High Visibility and High Transparency</li>
-    <li>Profuct backlog is flexible.</li>
 </ul>

 <h3>Client Side</h3>

 Agile emphasizes maintaining working products over creating comprehensive documentation.
 This makes creating documentation easier in the long wrong because it is delayed until the product is up and running.
 We make better use of customer's feedback and have a collaborative relationship with them.
 This means having more frequent updates and deliveries.

+There is greater transparency when users observe changes incrementally.
+This allows them to give feeback for effectively.
+Clients can illuminate what features are a priority, those can be developed first, which raises the value of the product.

 <h3>Developer Side</h3>

-Agile Methodology gives teams more responsibility, ownership, freedom, autonomy, and trust.
+Agile gives teams more responsibility, ownership, freedom, autonomy, and trust.
 This means that soft skills are more important and face-to-face communication is prioritized.
 Teams can work simultaneously on different objectives-- different working pieces.
 This modular approach relies on simplicity in design.

-There is greater transparency when users observe changes incrementally.
-This allows them to give feeback for effectively.
-Clients can illuminate what features are a priority, those can be developed first, which raises the value of the product.

 We can also more easily predict when things will be completed and how much things will cost.